Do you know that you and your life are greatly influenced by what you believe?

-Is it maybe you fail your math test?
-Or maybe you just can’t do well in math at school?
+Is it maybe you fail your recent math test?
+Or maybe you find it difficult to understand math?
 Does that mean that you are not good at math?

 When you believe in something, regardless of whether it is right or wrong, it becomes a self-fulfilling prophecy, and you make it real.